bricker/npr/README.md

 ## TODO

+* More Documentation
-* Abstract attributes so they're not tied directly to the API response
+* Abstract attributes so they're not tied directly to the API response.
+Also to make them more Ruby-conventional (i.e. snake_case)
+    * Example: "apiKey" => :api_key
-* Support more attributes natively
+* Support more attributes/relations natively
 * Support a way to return raw formats of:
     * HTML / Javascript (for views)
     * JSON